RISE-Maritime/liaison/README.md

 `python3 make_portal_fmu.py "BouncingBall" "./build/libliaison.so" "./modelDescription.xml" "./tests"`

+### Test

+In a terminal, `cd` to the `build` folder and start the liaison server:

+``./portal-server ../tests/BouncingBall.fmu``

+In a terminal, `cd` to the `tests` folder and create the Liaison FMU with the command:

+``python3 ../make_portal_fmu.py "BouncingBall" "../build/libliaison.so" "./modelDescription.xml" "./" ``

+Then, in the same terminal, run the Liaison FMU withthe command:
+``fmpy simulate BouncingBallPortal.fmu --show-plot``

 ### Step 2: Run the `PortalServer` fo.
 1. Creating a PortalFMU.
 2. Running the PortalServer.